LiDlab/TransDSI/README.md

 If you prefer not to utilize the GPU, you can append `--nogpu` at the end of the command.

-### DSI binding site inference
+### DSI key sequence feature inference
-To investigate the regions of the input DUB and/or candidate SUB sequence that contribute the most to the interaction
+To investigate sequence features that suggest associations between DUBs and substrates.

 use `run_PairExplainer.py` script with the following parameters: